What Are Contact Lenses

-Soft contact lenses are made of pliable hydrophilic ("water-loving") plastics called hydrogels.
+Soft contacts are made of pliable hydrophilic ("water-loving") plastics called hydrogels.
 Hydrogels absorb significant amounts of water to keep the lenses soft and supple.

-Because of this water-loving characteristic, the water content of various hydrogel contact lenses can range from around 38 percent to 75 percent.
+Because of this water-loving characteristic, the water content of various hydrogel contact lenses can range from approximately 38 to 75 percent (by weight).

-Generally, hydrogel soft lenses can be placed in these categories based on their water content:
+Generally, hydrogel soft lenses are available in these categories, based on their water content:

-- Low water content (less than 40% water)
+• Low water content (less than 40 percent water)

-- High water content (greater than 60% water)
+• High water content (more than 60 percent water)

 The water content of soft lenses allows oxygen to pass through the lenses and keep the cornea healthy during contact lens wear.